-Investment income such as dividends and bonuses received from resident enterprises by non-resident enterprises with establishments or venues in China, where such income is effectively connected with their establishments or venues (not including investment income in respect of the shares of publicly-listed and traded resident enterprises held for less than 12 months).
+- Investment income such as dividends and bonuses received from resident enterprises by non-resident enterprises with establishment or place of business in China, where such income is effectively connected with their establishment or place of business (not including investment income in respect of the shares of publicly-listed and traded resident enterprises held for less than 12 months).

 (c) Reduction and Exemption of Enterprise Income Tax

 - Income from agriculture, forestry, animal husbandry or fishery projects.

 - Income from investment in and operation of public infrastructure projects given key support by the state.